scalameta/scalafmt/docs/installation.md

 println(scalafmt.format(config, file, "object A  {  }"))
 ```

+### Binary compatibility guarantees

+Stable public APIs:

+- `org.scalafmt.interfaces` (recommended): pure Java APIs with no external
+  dependencies.
+Can be loaded via the `scalafmt-dynamic` module.
+- `org.scalafmt.Scalafmt` (discouraged): old public API that is stable and will
+  remain stable but has several limitations.
+  - no support for `version` in `.scalafmt.conf`
+  - does not respect `project.excludeFilters` in `.scalafmt.conf`
+  - doesn't automatically handle `*.sbt` and `*.sc` files
+  - no caching of `.scalafmt.conf`

+Internal APIs that are subject to binary breaking changes in any release:

+- `org.scalafmt.dynamic`: private implementation of `scalafmt-interfaces`.
+These
+  classes can be used via the static method
+  `org.scalafmt.interfaces.Scalafmt.create(ClassLoader)`.
+- `org.scalafmt.config`: case classes for `.scalafmt.conf` configuration that
+  that are only intended for internal usage.
+- `org.scalafmt.cli`: private implementation of the command-line interface.

 ### `*.sbt` and `*.sc` files

 It's possible to format `*.sbt` and `*.sc` files.